Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img dotmap.png %}
-    <figcaption>Figure.
+    <figcaption>Figure 4.
 The Dotmap that can handle even 15 days a week at ease.</figcaption>
 </figure>